Corruption in Ecuador: Anti-corruption efforts

-Ecuador has many laws against corruption and several bodies that are tasked with fighting it, but these laws and bodies are criticized as having been weakened during the Correa presidency, with only a tiny percentage of Ecuadorans consider the government's anti-corruption agencies effective.
+Ecuador has many laws against corruption and several bodies that are tasked with fighting it, but these laws and bodies are criticized as having been weakened during the Correa presidency, with only a tiny percentage of Ecuadorans considering the government's anti-corruption agencies effective.

-Officially, bribing government employees, influence peddling, embezzlement, illicit enrichment, and extortion are banned by the Comprehensive Organic Criminal Code, Chapter 5, section 3, and by the Ecuadorian Constitution.
+Officially, bribing government employees, influence peddling, embezzlement, illicit enrichment, and extortion are banned by the Comprehensive Organic Criminal Code, Chapter 5, Section 3, and by the Ecuadorian Constitution.
 The Constitution requires Ecuadorans to report acts of corruption.
 Laws are technically in place to sanction public officials who request or receive gifts, privileges, or advantages with their power.
 The Comptroller General and other government entities are empowered to probe and prosecute cases of corruption involving public contracts.

 The Criminal Code, passed in 2014, contains anti-corruption language.
-Both this code and the Ecuadorian Constitution (article 233) criminalize bribery, influence peddling, embezzlement, and illegal enrichment and extortion.
-Facilitation payments are banned under article 280 of the Criminal Code.
-Bribery is punishable under that article by up to seven years in prison.
-Under article 278, embezzlement is punishable by up to 13 years and by a lifetime ban on seeking public office.
-Under articles 285 and 286, influence peddling is punishable by three to five years.
-Under article 279, unlawful enrichment is punishable by up to 10 years.
-Under article 281, extortion is punishable by up to seven years.
+Both this code and the Ecuadorian Constitution (Article 233) criminalize bribery, influence peddling, embezzlement, and illegal enrichment and extortion.
+Facilitation payments are banned under Article 280 of the Criminal Code.
+Bribery is punishable under that Article by up to seven years in prison.
+Under Article 278, embezzlement is punishable by up to 13 years and by a lifetime ban on seeking public office.
+Under Articles 285 and 286, influence peddling is punishable by three to five years.
+Under Article 279, unlawful enrichment is punishable by up to 10 years.
+Under Article 281, extortion is punishable by up to seven years.
 Corporations are not subject to punishment for corruption.

 The Public Prosecutor's Office is in charge of enforcing anti-corruption laws and prosecuting corruption.
 The Comptroller General controls, supervises, and audits acts by government employees, and in principle has the power to remove and sanction corrupt individuals and report them to the Public Prosecutor's Office.
-The Counsel of Citizen Participation and Social Control is tasked with promoting transparency, investigating corruption, and requesting judicial actions against corrupt individuals.
-The Counsel exercises its anti-corruption efforts through the Secretariat for Transparency and Fight against Corruption.
+The Counsil of Citizen Participation and Social Control is tasked with promoting transparency, investigating corruption, and requesting judicial actions against corrupt individuals.
+The Counsil exercises its anti-corruption efforts through the Secretariat for Transparency and the Fight against Corruption.
 The Technical Secretariat for Transparency Management coordinates and executes transparency policies in the executive branch, and “create[s] strategies for investigating, processing and reporting corruption issues to the relevant public entities.”

 There is a Law for the Control of Money Laundering and there are financial disclosure laws as well.
 There are no laws against bribing foreign officials.

 Ecuador has ratified the United Nations Convention Against Corruption (UNCAC) and the Inter-American Convention Against Corruption (IACAC), though it has not enacted the chief requirements of the IACAC.
 In addition, Ecuador is a participant in the Andean Plan of Action Against Corruption.
-In December 2014, Ecuador, along with other Latin American and Caribbean countries, issued the Quito Declaration, which emphasized the importance of combatting corruption more seriously.
+In December 2014, Ecuador, along with other Latin American and Caribbean countries, issued the Quito Declaration, which emphasized the importance of combating corruption more seriously.
 Ecuador has also signed reciprocal corruption-fighting agreements with Belgium, Cuba, Mexico, and other countries.